AfolabiMojibola/Lita-Project-/README.md

 SELECT * FROM SALARY
 WHERE salary BETWEEN 50,000 and 100,000

+FROM EMPLOYEE
+JOIN SALARY
+on salary.staffid = employee.staffid
 ```
-The above queries have their specific functions as to what they can do in the SQL Server database
+The above queries have their specific functions as to what they can do in the SQL Server database.

 ### PowerBI
 ___